asmaslov/lsmod/README.md

-# Light & Sound Module for Lightsaber
+# Light & Sound Module for The Toy Lightsaber

 This is a completely open hardware and software project.
 The main idea is to create a tiny electronic module that imitates light and sound effects of a Lightsaber.